tinkerbox/fast-forward/README.md

 This example is in [Ruby] (http://www.ruby-lang.org/en/), and follows [Ryan Bate's screencast on Instant Payment Notification] (http://railscasts.com/episodes/142-paypal-notifications).
 However, Fast Forward will work with any system capable of receiving POST data.

 And you're set; now whenever Paypal receives a command that triggers an IPN, it will first be sent to the Fast Forward rack app, then forwarded to the host specified in your app.

+Alternatively, you may want to set up Fast Forward locally, configure Paypal to send IPNs to your local machine (on the dynamic hostname), and specify local host/port in the custom field.

+# Future

+* This app is a result of a spike (I didn't know it would even work) and thus there are no specs.
+* alternative methods of specifying host/port
+* cache IPN requests for inspection (using GET requests) in a developer console
+* add support for basic authentication

+Feel free to submit any suggestions to the [issue tracker] (https://github.com/tinkerbox/fast-forward/issues).